Welcome Once Again,

 The Pittsburgh Vintage Grand Prix Association has a rich 35-year history and is enthusiastic about the future.
 Our two unique race events provide the ideal combination of vintage and historic racing in a complete 10-day motorsport festival.
 For 2018 we kick things off in grand style with a 3-day weekend of vintage sports cars, monoposto and historic race cars at the challenging Pitt Race Complex.
 This is followed by a week of motorsport activities throughout Pittsburgh, capped off by the nation’s only vintage street race through the stone-walled, tree-lined streets of Schenley Park in the original spirit of vintage racing that took place on public roads in the 1940s and 1950s.
 All PVGP events benefit charity, with $5 million raised to help individuals with autism and developmental disabilities.

 The driving goal of the Pittsburgh Vintage Grand Prix is to honor our automotive history by encouraging the preservation and racing of vintage cars in a format that emphasizes driver safety and etiquette while presenting a friendly environment for our drivers and 200,000 enthusiastic fans.

 The Pittsburgh Vintage Grand Prix Association stages and sanctions both race weekends.
 We welcome licensed drivers from all vintage race organizations to race with us at these two unique venues.
 We want to especially thank our friends at the VRG and the VSCCA who helped establish our races and continue to participate with us on a major scale.
 There are links to the left for details and listings of eligible cars, rules and regulations.

 The Pittsburgh Vintage Grand Prix has grown into a 10-day celebration of the automobile.
-Our Race Week activities link the two race weekends, including a black tie gala, a parade through downtown Pittsburgh, a Countryside Tour and a Tune-Up Party that spans the Roberto Clemente Bridge and PNC Park, a Jet Center Party and three distinct car shows.
+Our Race Week activities link the two race weekends, including a black tie gala, a parade through downtown Pittsburgh, a Countryside Tour and a Tune-Up Party, a Jet Center Party and three distinct car shows.
 2018 Race Week Calendar